SLM-Audio/cpp-base64/README.md

 # base64 (C++)

-Base64 encoding and decoding with c++
+Base64 encoding and decoding with c++ - but with a CMakeLists and nothing else

 ## See also